KristiyanDinev/PromisesDiscordBot/README.md

-# PromisesDiscordBot
+# Promises Discord Bot
-A simple bot for messaging discord userEntities with a promise from the Bible and maybe some study.
+A simple bot for messaging discord users with a promise from the Bible and maybe some study.
-The configuration and the database should be in the same path as the JAR.
+The configuration and the database should be in the same path as the JAR or in the same directory as your execution command.

 ## Playlists
-`/playlists` folder will contain the playlists.
-Each playlist is inside a folder and that folder's name is the playlist's name, which should be inside that `/playlists` folder.
+`/playlists` folder will contain the **playlists**.
+Each playlist is inside a folder and that folder's name is the playlist's name.

 ## Database
-`userEntities.sqlite` will contain the subscribed members and their timezones.
+`users.sqlite` will contain the **subscribed** members, their timezones and their **subscribed** services.

 ## Promises
-`/promises` will contain the promises in JSON format.
-Each promise has it's own single file.
+`/promises` will contain the promises in **JSON** format.
+Each promise has its own single file.

 ### Format for promises

 A file name `name_of_file.json`

 **The author if any**
-- `"author": "John"`
+- `"author": "Daily Promise"`

 **The footer of the message**
 - `"footer": "File 1.json"`